The Hits (radio station): Manawatu 97.8FM

 Originally known as 2ZA and broadcasting on 940AM, later 927AM, the station began simulcasting on 97.8FM in the early 1990s under the name 'AM-FM 2ZA'.
 Soon after the station was relaunched as 'The New 98FM'.
 98FM eventually joined the Classic Hits network, but due to the 'Classic Hits' name already being used by an opposition station within the same market, 98FM was forced to adopt the name 'Greatest Hits 98FM'.
 Presumably, as a result of an agreement or settlement between the two companies, the opposition station dropped the 'Classic Hits' slogan and 98FM became 'Classic Hits 97.8'.
 Later, after more than 5 years of not using it, part of the 2ZA call sign was returned when the station became Classic Hits 97.8 ZAFM.
 Eventually all local programming was removed and today the station is fully networked.

 The station is located on Main Street in Palmerston North.

-Kapiti Coast-Horowhenua 92.7FM
+Kāpiti Coast-Horowhenua 92.7FM

 Originally Classic Hits broadcast on 89.4FM as a relay of Classic Hits 90FM in Wellington, this station broadcast on 89.4 as far back as 1991 when the station was 2ZB and later B90FM.
 In 2001 this relay was dropped and replaced with Newstalk ZB.
 Classic Hits made a return to the Kapiti area in 2004 on 92.7FM a frequency previously used by Sports Roundup/Radio Sport.
 Programming on the new station was separate to Classic Hits 90FM in Wellington with the station presenting its own local breakfast.
 However, in 2009 this local breakfast show was dropped and replaced with Wellington's Classic Hits breakfast show.
 Following the rebrand to The Hits the Kapiti station takes the same local shows as Wellington.

 Despite no local shows, the station still has a local office on Kapiti Road, Paraparaumu.